-When making planning and development decisions under Part 17 of the Municipal Government Act, the Council of the MD of Foothills or their designates will consider all applicable statutory and non-statutory plans, bylaws and policies.
+When making planning and development decisions under Part 17 of the Municipal Government Act, the Foothills County Council or their designates will consider all applicable statutory and non-statutory plans, bylaws and policies.

 Calgary Metropolitan Region Growth Plan and Interim Growth Plan